 Users must:

-• clearly indicate when they generate a deepfake and refrain from creating harmful or illegal deepfakes;
+- clearly indicate when they generate a deepfake and refrain from creating harmful or illegal deepfakes;

-• report any suspicious or misleading content.
+- report any suspicious or misleading content.

-How to recognize a deepfake
+How to recognise a deepfake

 Many people mistakenly believe that content is authentic simply because they do not detect any “typical AI error.”